MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1910-Occupational-Safety-Health-Standards/subpart-R-Special-Industries/section-1910.269.md

 9 Static wires and pole grounds are examples of grounding conductors that might not be capable of carrying fault current without failure.
 Grounds that can carry the maximum available fault current are not a concern, and employers need not consider such grounds a possible electric arc source.

-Appendix F to § 1910.269 - Work-Positioning Equipment Inspection GuidelinesI.
+Appendix F to § 1910.269—Work-Positioning Equipment Inspection GuidelinesI.
 Body Belts

 Inspect body belts to ensure that: